Divyanshu9676/AD-AutoGPT-Llamba/README.md

 - **Data Visualization:** Leverage geographic data to visualize the distribution of Alzheimer's cases.
 - **AI-Powered Analysis:** Use GPT models to analyze and predict trends in Alzheimer's research.
 - **OpenAI GPT Integration:** Easily integrate OpenAI models for research purposes.
+- **Web Scraping for Alzheimer’s Research:** Automatically gather the latest research articles and updates.
+- **Interactive Dashboards:** Visualize real-time data trends through a customizable dashboard for easy access and analysis.

 ## File Structure